joaomarcos-cordeiro/CaronasUF-App/README.md

   ## ``` ~~~ English -> ```

-- It is with great happiness that I share this achievement with you: the CaronasUF project and the inspirations behind it.
+- It is with great pleasure that I share this achievement with you: the CaronasUF project and the inspirations behind it.

 - This project was born from an article I authored, published in the digital repository of the Library System of the Federal University of Jataí.